daolympus/daolympus-docs/docs/contracts-old/tokens.md

 {% hint style="info" %}
 **Current Index explanation / Why does it show less OHM for me during migration?**

 The Current Index is how many OHM one would have if they staked 1 OHM since the protocol inception.
-Check out the [Olympus dashboard](https://app.olympusdao.finance/#/dashboard) for the Current Index value.
+Check out the [Daolympus dashboard](https://app.olympusdao.finance/#/dashboard) for the Current Index value.
 {% endhint %}

 ### OHM